HiemSword/HiemSword/README.md

 #### Who are you?

-I am HiemSword( or Luca), a 16 year old boy that loves computers and programming
+My name is Luca (also known as Hiem), and I am a 16-year-old boy who loves computers and programming.

 #### What is this "Re della sintassi"?